Desk with Laptop, Calculator, Files and small model of house with epc colours

 This choice of 'assumed' insulation is made by the EPC methodology.
 The Energy Assessor does not control this themselves, it is purely controlled by the assessment methodology and is based on the construction dateband applied to the building part when 'As Built' is chosen for a cavity wall.

-For those that are interested, the table of default U values are available to view in Table S6 (England & Wales), S7 (Scotland) and S8 (Northern Ireland) of the RDSAP Appendix S document on the Building Research Establishment (BRE) website.
+For those that are interested, the tables of default U values are available to view in the RDSAP 10 Specification document on the Building Research Establishment (BRE) website.

-To locate this doucment, visit the folllowing website:
+To locate this document, visit the folllowing website:

-Here are the cavity wall U values for England & Wales (my location) from table S6 with the E&W datebands, for 'As Built' and Filled Cavity':
+Here are the cavity wall U values for England (my location) from Table 6 with the English datebands, for 'As Built' and Filled Cavity':

 Dateband